-These tiny acts of participation can scale up to large-scale mobilizations, such as demonstrations, protests or petitions for policy change.
-These mobilizations normally fail—99.9% of petitions to the UK or US governments fail to get the 100,000 signatures required for a parliamentary debate (UK) or an official response (US).
-The very few that succeed usually do so very quickly on a massive scale, but without the normal organizational or institutional trappings of a social or political movement, such as leaders or political parties.
+These tiny acts of participation can scale up to large-scale mobilisations, such as demonstrations, protests or petitions for policy change.
+These mobilisations normally fail—99.9% of petitions to the UK or US governments fail to get the 100,000 signatures required for a parliamentary debate (UK) or an official response (US).
+The very few that succeed usually do so very quickly on a massive scale, but without the normal organisational or institutional trappings of a social or political movement, such as leaders or political parties.
 When Brazilian President Dilma Rousseff asked to speak to the leaders of the mass demonstrations against the government in 2014 organised entirely on social media with an explicit rejection of party politics, she was told ‘there are no leaders’.

-This explosive rise, non-normal distribution and lack of organization that characterizes contemporary politics as a chaotic system, can explain why many political mobilizations of our times seem to come from nowhere.
+This explosive rise, non-normal distribution and lack of organisation that characterises contemporary politics as a chaotic system, can explain why many political mobilisations of our times seem to come from nowhere.
 In the US and the UK it can help to understand the shock waves of support that brought Bernie Sanders, Donald Trump, Jeremy Corbyn (elected leader of the Labour party in 2015) and Brexit itself, all of which have challenged so strongly traditional political institutions.
 In both countries, the two largest political parties are creaking to breaking point in their efforts to accommodate these phenomena.